michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 2. And Elijah went to shew himself unto Ahab.
 And there was a sore famine in Samaria.

 3. And Ahab called Obadiah, which was the governor of his house.
-(Now Obadiah feared the Lord greatly:Obadiah: Heb.
-Obadiahuthe governor…: Heb. over his house
+(Now Obadiah feared the Lord greatly:

-4. For it was so, when Jezebel cut off the prophets of the Lord, that Obadiah took an hundred prophets, and hid them by fifty in a cave, and fed them with bread and water.)Jezebel: Heb.
-Izebel
+4. For it was so, when Jezebel cut off the prophets of the Lord, that Obadiah took an hundred prophets, and hid them by fifty in a cave, and fed them with bread and water.)

-5. And Ahab said unto Obadiah, Go into the land, unto all fountains of water, and unto all brooks: peradventure we may find grass to save the horses and mules alive, that we lose not all the beasts.that…: Heb. that we cut not off ourselves from the beasts
+5. And Ahab said unto Obadiah, Go into the land, unto all fountains of water, and unto all brooks: peradventure we may find grass to save the horses and mules alive, that we lose not all the beasts.

 6. So they divided the land between them to pass throughout it: Ahab went one way by himself, and Obadiah went another way by himself.